Methods of Contractor Selection

 The requirement of competitive bidding determines the type of construction documents used (see FM4).

-The state Public Contract Code requires University projects exceeding a cost of $100,000 to be publicly advertised and awarded to the "lowest responsible bidder."
+State law requires University projects to be publicly advertised and awarded to the "lowest responsible bidder" in accordance with Public Contract Code §10500.
 "Responsibility" refers to a prospective bidder's ability to satisfactorily perform the Work.
 Selection of the lowest responsible bidder does not require an award to the bidder submitting the lowest dollar bid unless that bidder is qualified and thus deemed to have the ability to satisfactorily perform the Work.
 Refer to the Public Contract Code and the following sections of the Facilities Manual for detailed advertising requirements.

 1.1.1 Formal vs. Informal Competitive Bidding

-When utilizing formal competitive bidding, the University (1) advertises for bids twice in the 60-day period preceding the date set for receiving bids in one newspaper of general circulation published in the county where a major portion of the project is located AND one trade paper circulated in the county where a major portion of the work is to be done; (2) receives sealed bids on or before the Bid Deadline; (3) publicly opens all such bids; (4) prepares a Bid Summary of all such bids; and (5) awards the contract to the lowest responsible bidder submitting a responsive bid or rejects all bids.
+When utilizing formal competitive bidding, the University (1) advertises for bids in accordance with Public Contract Code§ 10502; (2) receives sealed bids on or before the Bid Deadline; (3) publicly opens all such bids; (4) prepares a Bid Summary of all such bids; and (5) awards the contract to the lowest responsible bidder submitting a responsive bid or rejects all bids.

 1.1.2 Federally Funded Projects